by Michael Bani

 Brands are offering:

-- Personalized onboarding via quiz + biometrics
+- Personalized onboarding in supplements via quiz + biometrics

-- Monthly subscription refills
+- Monthly subscription refills that adapt to individual needs

 - Rewards for consistency and journaling

 These platforms integrate supplementation, behavior change, and diagnostics—becoming long-term partners in wellness.
+By leveraging AI in nutraceutical development, they ensure process optimization and utilize dynamic pricing strategies that respond to market demands.

 Challenges and Considerations